akrishnaams/Concurrency-Assignment/README.md

 2. Processing threads: Each processing thread dequeues the request from the `request queue`, processes it and enqueues the response to the `response queue`
 3. Response thread: Whenever a response is available in the `response queue`, it dequeues it and writes it to the `Response SHM`
 The enqueue, dequeue processes of the `request queue` and `response queue` are safely synchronized using lock mechanisms.
 Each bin of the hash table has separate reader-writer lock to ensure safety of concurrent operations.
 This enables multiple bins to be accessed at the same time by the processing threads enabling concurrency.
-The processing threads support INSERTION (O(1)), READ(O(n)) and REMOVE(O(n)) element operations.
+The processing threads support INSERTION, READ and REMOVE element operations.

 Although the functionality is achieved, the current code has following issues in it:
 1. Safe exit for server is not achieved.
 Segmentation fault arises on SIGINT.